 PADS has its own set of stressors—different from those of the much more well-researched and well-documented diagnosis of post-partum depression (PPD).
 With PPD, the causes are physical—fluctuations in hormone levels from being pregnant and undergoing labor/delivery, changes in body shape/function, and other physical issues.
 But with PADS, the causes are emotional, explains Hall, who also wrote What I Wish I’d Known About Post-Adoption Depression.

 Causes of PADS are unique to the adoption experience—an incredibly emotional journey for any family, for many, many reasons.
 PADS onset can be traced back to infertility (and, perhaps, lack of success with it despite years of time, energy, and costs); feelings of low self-worth; social rejection due to delayed membership in what I call the “parenthood club”; and (this one was most powerful for me, personally) the inflated expectation of a perfect family and immediate bond following adoption.
 Add to these stresses, perhaps, an underlying mistrust that the new child may not accept the parents as his or her own forever family, and a genuine fear that bonding may not be ideally achieved.
 Add on top of that the long, tiring journey (usually, a physical one in addition to emotional) that the adoption process always is, and the stressors of adoption costs.

-In Post-Adoption Depression: Finding Help and Finding Hope, Hall encourages those who think they might be suffering from PAD: “Do not be afraid to ask for help from your adoption worker, or from friends or family.
+In Post-Adoption Depression: Finding Help and Finding Hope, Hall encourages those who think they might be suffering from PAD: “Do not be afraid to ask for help from your adoption worker, or friends or family.
 The only way you can deal with this is by getting help.
 Counseling and medication will help to alleviate some of the symptoms.”